Far West Family Services EAP

 Civil Unrest and Black Lives Matter

 At Far West we’ve been preparing our counselors to better serve our clients of color through a racism informed therapy training, and to broaden our services we have recently added more counselors of color to our roster.
 We know there is a toll on the mental health of those dealing with the daily effects of racism, violence, trauma, micro-aggression, and inequality.
 Our counselors are available to help deal with the stress and anxiety that result.
 Please call our office to set up tele-counseling services provided through your district benefits package.
-Our services are available over the summer months as well.
+Your EAP sessions roll over on September 1.
 Call 206-682-8149.

 Below are a selection of resources on racism, white privilege and more.
 As we learn more about the impacts of white privilege, study the history of racial injustice and become more aware of the issues facing the black community, we can all step up together to remove barriers to equality and justice.